Francesco16p/SMA/CushingProbit.md

 }
 ```

-Let us now obtain the joint, bivariate and marginal skew-modal approximations of the posterior density.
-As with the Laplace approximation, the resulting function are saved for future use.
+Let us now obtain the joint, bivariates and marginals of the skew-modal approximation of the posterior density.
+As with the Gaussian Laplace approximation, the resulting function are saved for future use.

 ```r